grahamito/GPCTweetSearch/README.md

 Check for memory leaks

 ## Suggested Improvements

 - Only get tweets we don't already have stored in local db.
 The App stores retrieved tweets in core data db, so, on startup, we don't need to re-get thesed previously stored tweets from twitter api.

 - For refresh, send the since_id to twitter.
 We can get this from the refresh_url that is returned by twitter "refresh_url" = "?since_id=505207116643061761&q=%40cnn&result_type=%40recent";

+- Do bulk insert into coredata, instead of inserting a row at a time.